answeryoung/DaYangInsightDE/Data Source/README.md

     wget -r -N -c -np https://physionet.org/files/cves/1.0.0/

 ## Data Pre-processing for This Project
-The .json files are created using [Preprocessing2.py](Preprocessing2.py) Overall, the set of .json files is data set suited to simulate a data stream of identical schema at a frequency of up to 10,000 messages per second and a speed of up to 250 Mbps.
+The .json files were created using [Preprocessing2.py](Preprocessing2.py) Overall, the set of .json files is a data set suited to simulate a data stream of identical schema at a frequency of up to 10,000 messages per second and a speed of up to 250 Mbps.